VUnit/vunit/docs/logging/user_guide.rst

 For simulators supporting VHDL-2019 VUnit adds file name and line number location information to all log entries.
-Currently only Riviera-PRO supports VHDL-2019 and it restricts the feature to **debug compiled files**.
+Currently only Riviera-PRO and Active-HDL supports VHDL-2019 and they restrict the feature to **debug compiled files**.
 You can compile all files or just the ones using logging.
 For example,